karthikmprakash/Temp-e-mail-Telegram-Bot/README.md

 </p>

-# Temporary Email genration with Telegram Bot: Project Overview
+# Temporary Email genration with Telegram Bot: Overview
 * Created a bot to generate username ,  temporary email and password for websites that could potentially track your personal data.
 * It uses the 10minmail service to generate a new email instance and returns back to the user.
 * Users can easily interact with the bot with the Markup Keyboard that primarily focuses on the Bot's features
+* Uses webhooks instead of polling to increase the bots response time and for effecient requests handling

 ## Code and Resources Used
 **Python Version:** 3.7